 Fishing for evidence in a sea of red herrings

 That this information shocks these business’ readerships is shocking in itself.
-It’s also kinda the point of today’s bolt-on article.
+It’s also kinda the point of this bolt-on article.

-But if you know what to look for in an explosion of facts, you can find the truth.
-This holds true for Mortgage Strategy’s base article, too.
+If you know what to look for in an explosion of facts, you can find the truth.
+This holds true for Mortgage Strategy’s base article thrust, too.

 Our successful history of getting self-employed mortgages backs up Daniel White’s comment.
 A broker is the best way to get a mortgage if you’re self-employed.